Control the mega tracking process

 Mega can run on almost all types of frame data sources, but different frame data sources have different impacts on tracking performance.

-By default, Mega will select the highest-level frame data source supported by the device for tracking.
-The session supporting Mega with default configuration has already configured frame data sources supporting 6DoF and 5DoF.
+By default, Mega selects the highest-level frame data source supported by the device for tracking.
+The session supporting Mega under default configuration has already configured frame data sources supporting 6DoF and 5DoF.

-To support a certain level of frame data source during Mega operation, two conditions must be met:
+Two conditions must be met to support a certain level of frame data source during Mega operation:

-- The required frame data source is in the optional frame data source group of the session.
+- The required frame data source is in the session's optional frame data source group.

 - MegaTrackerFrameFilter.MinInputFrameLevel is greater than or equal to the CameraTransformType level of the required frame data source.

-For example, to support 3DoF tracking in the default session, you need to:
+For example, to support 3DoF tracking in the default session:

-- Add ThreeDofCameraDeviceFrameSource to the frame data source group of the session.
+- Add ThreeDofCameraDeviceFrameSource to the session's frame data source group.

 - Modify MegaTrackerFrameFilter.MinInputFrameLevel to ThreeDof.

-Another example, to remove 5DoF tracking support in the default session, you need to:
+Another example, to remove 5DoF tracking support in the default session:

-- Remove InertialCameraDeviceFrameSource from the frame data source group of the session.
+- Remove InertialCameraDeviceFrameSource from the session's frame data source group.

-- Modify MegaTrackerFrameFilter.MinInputFrameLevel to SixDof (even if not modified, 5DoF will not be used because there is no 5DoF frame data source).
+- Modify MegaTrackerFrameFilter.MinInputFrameLevel to SixDof (even without modification, 5DoF won't be used since there's no 5DoF frame data source).

-When using Mega, it is necessary to specify the target, i.e., block, used by MegaTrackerFrameFilter.
+When using Mega, you need to specify the target (block) used by MegaTrackerFrameFilter.

 Block source control

-In most cases, it is recommended to keep the default configuration, which is to import blocks using Mega Studio in the editor.
+In most cases, it is recommended to maintain the default configuration, which is to import blocks using Mega Studio in the editor.

 Select the Mega Tracker object under the session, and the Block Root Source option should remain as External (default).

-At the same time, you need to specify Block Root as the MegaBlocks object in the scene.
+At the same time, specify Block Root as the MegaBlocks object in the scene.

-Modifying the Block Root Source option allows you to specify other block source methods.
-For example, when importing data using ema, you usually choose the Internal or Mixed option.
+Modifying the Block Root Source option can specify other block source methods.
+For example, when importing data using ema, the Internal or Mixed options are usually selected.

-In the script, you can modify BlockHolder.BlockRootSource to achieve the same effect.
+In scripts, you can modify BlockHolder.BlockRootSource to achieve the same effect.

-In most usage scenarios of Mega, there is no need to use multiple targets.
-Before mastering how to avoid mutual interference between multiple blocks, it is recommended to place only one block in a positioning library.
+In most Mega usage scenarios, there is no need to use multiple targets.
+Before mastering how to prevent multiple blocks from interfering with each other, it is recommended to have only one block in a localization library.

 Tip

-In principle, Mega calculates the device's position in all blocks, rather than selecting the blocks seen by the device from the positioning library.
+In principle, Mega calculates the device's position in all blocks, rather than selecting blocks seen by the device from the localization library.
 Improper use may lead to performance degradation due to data confusion and other reasons.

-Select the Mega Tracker object under the session, and modify the Multi Block option to enable or disable the multi-object tracking function.
+Select the Mega Tracker object under the session, and modify the Multi Block option to enable or disable multi-target tracking.

 In scripts, you can modify BlockHolder.MultiBlock to achieve the same effect.